 Contrary to popular belief, temperatures don’t have to fall below freezing for hypothermia to occur.
 All it takes is weather cold enough to lower a person’s core body temperature below 95° F.

 When hiking, it’s not uncommon for the weather to drop 20-40 degrees at night.
 Throw in an unexpected thunderstorm, and you have a recipe for trouble.
 Once those nighttime temperatures drop, a hiker wet from rain and sweat can be affected by hypothermia in a matter of hours.

 Stay Hydrated: While it’s more important to stay hydrated during extreme heat, staying well hydrated during cold temperatures will help your body maintain its normal functions.
 This is especially important when your core body temperature starts to drop, and your organs are already struggling to keep you alive.

 Keeping yourself hydrated and well fed can help maintain your core body temperature.

 Stay Dry.
 It’s crucial to start drying off once you get closer to the evening hours.
 If you have been swimming, or are soaked with sweat from a hard day of hiking, take the last couple of hours before sunset to dry off or change into a dry pair of clothes.
 Going to bed wet can be deadly.

-- Reduce heat loss – If you in the wilderness, one of the first things you need to do is reduce the amount of heat that your bodies losing.
-Try to insulate your body from the elements by shoving materiel into your clothing.
-Everything from pine branches and leaves to dry grass and fibrous plant materials can be used to help insulate yourself from the elements.
+Reduce Heat Loss: If you in the wilderness, one of the first things you need to do is minimize the amount of heat that your body is losing.
+Try to insulate your body from the elements by shoving material into your clothing.
+Everything from pine branches and leaves, to dry grass and fibrous plant materials can be used to help insulate yourself from the outside air.

-- Add Heat: If you have the ability to start a fire, do so immediately.
-Not only will the fire provide an immediate heat source, but you can also heat up water bottles, or warm rocks that can be placed inside your sleeping bag.
+Add Heat: If you have the ability to start a fire, do so immediately.
+Not only will the fire provide you with an immediate heat source, but you can also heat up water bottles or warm rocks that can use to heat your sleeping bag throughout the night.